tombonan/caselaw/docs/README.md

 ## Jurisdictions

+### Specific Jurisdiction Information

-You can lookup a Jurisdiction by id
+You can lookup a jurisdiction by id

 ```ruby
 client.jurisdiction(31)